sfigg/commercialization-public/docset/manufacture/desktop/configure-multiple-hard-drives.md

 title: Configure Multiple Hard Drives
 ---

-# Configure Multiple Hard Drives
+# Configure multiple hard drives

 If you are deploying Windows to a computer that has multiple hard drives, you can verify that the image is applied to a specific hard drive by using hardware-specific identifiers such as the location path or the hardware interrupt value.